01 of 10

 No closet?
 No problem!

 Don't have a closet?
 Fear not.
 We've rounded up the best ideas for how to store your clothes without a closet.
-Since you're going to be looking at your clothing way more than if you were to store them in a closet, it's important to keep a few things in mind:
+Before you start, it's important to keep a few things in mind:

-- You really need to pare down your wardrobe as much as possible.
+- Pare down your wardrobe as much as possible.
 When you don't have a closet, you shouldn't be buying extras or any "just in case" items.

-- You may have to DIY some closet storage solutions.
-And that is OK—DIY closet storage usually works way better than pre-made storage solutions that often don't fit someone's closet or wardrobe.
+- You may have to DIY some closet storage solutions which usually works way better anyway than pre-made storage solutions that often don't fit your closet or wardrobe.

-- If you're going to store your clothing out in the open, whether because you think it'd look cool, or because you really do not have a closet, you need to commit to keeping your DIY closet clean and organized.
+- If you're going to store your clothing out in the open, commit to keeping your DIY closet clean and organized.
 You can't just toss a sweater in.
-You need to fold it or hang it up.
+Fold it or hang it up.

 - Finally, get ready for people to comment on your unique closet storage situation.